World leaders move to slap sanctions on the Kremlin

 A man watches a huge TV screen broadcasting the news of Russian troops that have launched their attack on Ukraine, in Hong Kong Thursday, Feb.
 24, 2022.
 Russian troops launched their anticipated attack on Ukraine on Thursday, as President Vladimir Putin cast aside international condemnation and sanctions, warning other countries that any attempt to interfere would lead to "consequences you have never seen."
 (AP Photo/Vincent Yu)

-BRUSSELS (AP) — World leaders Thursday condemned Russia's invasion of Ukraine as “barbaric" and moved to slap unprecedented economic sanctions on the Kremlin.
+BRUSSELS (AP) — World leaders Thursday condemned Russia's invasion of Ukraine as “barbaric" and moved to slap unprecedented economic sanctions on Moscow and those close to President Vladimir Putin.

-The West and its allies showed no inclination to send troops into Ukraine and risk a wider European war.
+The West and its allies showed no inclination to send troops into Ukraine — a non-member of NATO — and risk a wider European war.
 But NATO reinforced its member states in Eastern Europe as a precaution against an attack on them, too.

 “Make no mistake: We will defend every ally against any attack on every inch of NATO territory,” said NATO chief Jens Stoltenberg.

+Around the world, the outbreak of fighting sent stocks tumbling and oil prices surging on fears of higher costs for food and fuel.

-In the meantime, the allies began to take steps aimed at isolating Moscow and forcing it to pay so high a price that it changes course.
+Countries from Japan, South Korea and Australia to Western Europe and the U.S. lined up to condemn the attack and began taking steps to isolate Moscow in hopes of forcing it to pay so high a price that it changes course.

-“Our mission is clear: Diplomatically, politically, economically and eventually militarily, this hideous and barbaric venture of Vladimir Putin must end in failure,” said British Prime Minister Boris Johnson.

 Britain will also ban the export to Russia of a wide range of high-tech products, including semiconductors, and prohibit the nation’s flagship airline, Aeroflot, from landing at British airports.

+Johnson called the attack “hideous and barbaric” and said of Putin: “Now we see him for what he is — a bloodstained aggressor who believes in imperial conquest.”

+Canada imposed sanctions that will target 58 people and entities, including members of Russia's elite and their families, the paramilitary Wagner Group and major Russian banks.
+The punitive measures, announced after Prime Minister Justin Trudeau attended a virtual meeting of G-7 industrialized nations, will also affect members of the Russian Security Council, including key cabinet ministers.

-European Commission President Ursula von der Leyen and Stoltenberg both called the invasion a “barbaric" attack on an independent nation that threatened “the stability in Europe and the whole of the international peace order.”
-The European Union scheduled an emergency summit in Brussels.
+European Commission President Ursula von der Leyen and Stoltenberg likewise called the invasion a “barbaric" attack on an independent nation that threatened “the stability in Europe and the whole of the international peace order.”
+The European Union scheduled an emergency summit in Brussels to consider sanctions.

-Von der Leyen threatened to hit Russia with "massive and targeted sanctions.”
-She said she would put to EU leaders late Thursday a proposal that would target strategic sectors of the Russian economy by blocking access to key technologies and markets.
+Von der Leyen said she would propose "massive and targeted sanctions” that would block the country's access to key technologies and financial markets and freeze Russian assets in Europe.

-She said the sanctions, if approved, “will weaken Russia’s economic base and its capacity to modernize.
-And in addition, we will freeze Russian assets in the European Union and stop the access of Russian banks to European financial markets.”

 “We want to cut off Russia’s industry from the technologies desperately needed today to build the future,” von der Leyen said.